Saturday, January 26, 2013

 A little sanctuary in the busy Metropolis of Manila is a Japanese garden to honor the friendship between the two great cultures.
 The garden near Rizal Park offers nature lovers a serene environment suitable for strolling and meditating.

 A little Japanese pagoda serves as the main entrance, with Japanese grass on the aisle that is a pleasantly alluring walk towards the greener foliage of the garden.
-The landscape makes it a good place for the growing trees and shrubs and the lush greenery ambiance that genuinely soothes the senses making it healthy for an early morning walk and exercise.
+The landscape makes it a good place for growing trees and shrubs, and the lush greenery ambiance genuinely soothes the senses, making it healthy for an early morning walk and exercise.

 Inside is the veranda for relaxation or other activities like meditation or recollection.
 One just needs to sit down and relax and enjoy the stillness of the place and the calmness it offers.
 A momentary relief from stress is experienced if one has to do deep breathing and physical awareness.